A Complete Characterization of Pythagorean Hodograph Preserving Mappings: Definitions and main results

 for some real rational function $\lambda>0$.
 In particular, $\Phi$ is (anti-)conformal on its regular set.
 Liouville’s classical theorem in dimension $n\ge3$ now implies that any $C^1$ conformal map between domains in $\mathbb R^n$ is the restriction of a Möbius transformation of the one-point compactification $\widehat{\mathbb R}^n\coloneqq\mathbb R^n\cup\{\infty\}$; see for instance \cite[Chap.~5]{IwaniecMartin2001} or \cite{Ahlfors1986}.
 Hence $\Phi$ is (the restriction of) a Möbius transformation.

 For the converse, recall that the Möbius group of $\widehat{\mathbb R}^n$ is generated by Euclidean similarities (translations, orthogonal transformations, homotheties) and inversions in spheres; cf.~\cite[Sec.~1]{Ahlfors1986}.
-Translations, rotations and homotheties have constant differential, so \( G(u) = \lambda^2 I_n \) with $\lambda>0$ constant, and these maps are PH preserving by Theorem~\ref{th:RmtoRn}.
+Translations, rotations and homotheties have constant differential, so \( G(u) = \lambda^2 I_n \) with $\lambda>0$ constant, and these maps are PH-preserving by Theorem~\ref{th:RmtoRn}.

 For an inversion in the sphere $S(c,\varrho)$ with center $c$ and radius $\varrho$,

 a direct computation gives

 The matrix in parentheses is the orthogonal reflection across the hyperplane orthogonal to $y$, hence